 How to treat Ascariasis?

 These medications prove effective in killing adult worms.
 Try to take them in a single dose else it may react resulting in severe abdominal pain and diarrhea.
-When there are heavy infestation a surgery would be needed to treat the disease.
+When there is heavy infestation a surgery would be needed to treat the disease.
 Surgery will repair the damage caused by worms and removes them permanently.
 Other complications which require surgery are:

 - Intestinal obstruction